fwupd/fwupd/plugins/dell/README.md

 If you don't want or need this functionality you can use the `--disable-dell` option.

-# Devices powered by the Dell Provider
+# Devices powered by the Dell Plugin
-The Dell provider creates device nodes for PC's that have switchable TPMs as well as the Type-C docks (WD15/TB15).
+The Dell plugin creates device nodes for PC's that have switchable TPMs as well as the Type-C docks (WD15/TB15).

 These device nodes can be flashed using UEFI capsule (and fwupdate) but don't